Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Given the above design features, we are able to implement a system of immutable storage that is Convergent: Additional storage information may be merged into the store in a manner analogous to a CRDT.

 It is a well-known result that taking the union of sets in a purely additive manner (a Grow-only Set) is a valid CRDT.
+The storage system can be regarded as a growing set of immutable (key, value) pairs, and hence satisfies the CRDT property.

+This convergence property is particularly beneficial when combined with the structured of Merkle Trees used throughout the CVM: data structures with identical branches are automatically de-duplicated when they are stored, since the existing storage entry can simply be re-used.

 #### Status tagging